Updated Nov. 15, 2018

 South Mountain Park (Phoenix)

 Easily accessible from several points in Phoenix, South Mountain Park provides quick and easy access to beautiful desert landscapes.
-(This is the mountain lit up at night with all the communication towers.)
+(This is the mountain with red lights blinking on the communication towers at night.)
 The Central Ave entrance south of Downtown Phoenix offers the most activities to satisfy the most people.

 South Mountain Park activities available at the Central Ave entrance: